-The exploratory cohort included patients with ALF recruited at Kings College Hospital in London between December 2012 and July 2015 ("Gut-Liver Axis in Acute and Chronic Liver Failure Syndromes and Transplantation"; London -Westminster Research Ethics Committee No.: 12/LO/1417; IRAS No.: 104301).
-The validation cohort included patients admitted from May 2013 to December 2021 to King's College Hospital using the same exclusion criteria (pregnancy, disseminated malignancy, pre-existing immunosuppressive states including drugs and human immunodeficiency virus (HIV) infection and chronic granulomatous diseases).
-Patients were screened and approached for recruitment as part of the "Monocyte and macrophage phenotype and function in sepsis, acute hepatic failure and chronic liver disease" (London-Westminster Research Ethics Committee No.: 12/LO/0167, IRAS No.: 87203) and the "Immunometabolism in Sepsis, Inflammation and Liver Failure Syndromes/IMET" (North West Haydock Research Ethics Committee No.: 19/NW/0750, IRAS No.: 244089) studies within 24 hours of admission.
+The exploratory cohort included individuals with ALF recruited at King's College Hospital in London between December 2012 and July 2015 ("Gut-Liver Axis in Acute and Chronic Liver Failure Syndromes and Transplantation"; London -Westminster Research Ethics Committee No.: 12/LO/1417; IRAS No.: 104301).
+The validation cohort included patients admitted from May 2013 to December 2021 to King's College Hospital using the same exclusion criteria (pregnancy, disseminated malignancy, pre-existing immunosuppressive states including drugs and HIV infection and chronic granulomatous diseases).
+Patients were screened and approached for recruitment as part of the "Monocyte and macrophage phenotype and function in sepsis, acute hepatic failure and chronic liver disease" (London-Westminster Research Ethics Committee No.: 12/LO/ 0167, IRAS No.: 87203) and the "Immunometabolism in Sepsis, Inflammation and Liver Failure Syndromes/IMET" (North West Havdock Research Ethics Committee No.: 19/NW/0750, IRAS No.: 244089) studies within 24 h of admission.
 Patients or family consultees in case of lack of capacity provided written informed consent.
-Clinical data and laboratory parameters were collected, and disease severity and prognostic scores were calculated, including Model of End-stage Liver Disease (MELD), Child Pugh, and Sequential Organ Failure Assessment (SOFA) (see Tables 1 and 2 in supplementary materials).
+Clinical data and laboratory parameters were collected, and disease severity and prognostic scores were calculated, including model of end-stage liver disease (MELD), Child-Pugh, and Sequential Organ Failure Assessment (SOFA) (see Tables S1 and S2).